Hassn11q/chat-with-image/README.md

 - **Python**: Main programming language.
 - **Streamlit**: Framework for building the web application.
 - **Groq**: API for generating responses based on images and prompts.
+- **mistral**: API for generating responses based on images and prompts.
 - **Tailwind CSS**: CSS framework for styling the UI.
 - **dotenv**: For loading environment variables.